FBC Saronno: The 2015 re-foundation

 Saronno's name reappeared only five years later, in 2015, when another local team playing in the Terza Categoria, the Associazione Sportiva Dilettantistica Matteotti Saronno, took over the sports title of the dissolved SolbiaSommese (valid to participate in the Eccellenza Lombardy championship) and changed its name to Associazione Sportiva Dilettantistica Foot-Ball Club Saronno 1910 (abbreviated A. S.D.
 F.B.C.
 Saronno 1910), thus intending to place itself de facto in continuity with the biancoceleste history.
 The president of the "new" Saronno became Antonio Pilato, assisted by general manager Giancarlo Balzaretti: Luca Petrone, back from a season in the youth academy of Caronnese, was chosen as coach of the first team.
 Not having obtained permission from the municipality of Saronno to play home matches at the old city stadium, the club decided to adopt for the purpose the municipal stadium of Cesate.

 The presentation of the new club took place in the center of the city on July 23: on the occasion the jerseys were unveiled and the first players under contract were announced (among whom stood out the name of striker Michele Scavo, already in the team in the 2009-2010 season, who assumed the captain's armband).
 The following August 9, the team gathered at the sports center in Via Sampietro for the first joint training.

-The "new Saronno" was placed in group A of the Eccellenza Lombardy championship, along with three other illustrious teams with a professional past (Legnano, Varese and Pro Vigevano Suardese, self-proclaimed heir to the Vigevano sports tradition), while participating in the regional phase of the Coppa Italia Dilettanti.
+The ‘new Saronno’ was placed in Group A of the Eccellenza Lombardy championship, alongside three other notable teams with professional histories—Legnano, Varese, and Pro Vigevano Suardese, the self-proclaimed heir to Vigevano’s sporting tradition—while also participating in the regional phase of the Coppa Italia Dilettanti.

 Given the short period of time between company incorporation, registration for competitions and competitive debut, the roster was assembled in a short time, thus suffering from poor pre-season preparation and deficiencies in some departments.
 This caused an initial lack of competitiveness, which resulted in immediate elimination from the Coppa Italia Dilettanti (losing both games in their group) and a poor debut in the league (seven defeats and many goals conceded in the first ten days).
 Failing to improve the performance of the team, which was in fourth last place in the standings, on November 9, 2015, coach Petrone resigned and was replaced by Gianluca Antonelli, who had led the Varese youth team in the previous year.

 The change of technical guidance and some new additions to the roster (especially the former professional striker Marco Moro) had the effect of improving the performance of the biancocelesti, who played a high-level second half of the season and moved away from the bottom of the standings.